 In considering the types and sources of information which it wishes to use in its creditworthiness and affordability assessments, a finance company may include some or all of the following:

 - its record of previous dealings with the customer, but making sure the data reflects the customer’s current situation;

-- evidence of income and expenditure;
+- evidence of income and non-discretionary expenditure (see below);

 - a credit score;